zhoucircle/InfoSearchExp/README.md

 infosearchexp
 =============

-It is an experiment of information searching<br>
+It is an experiment of information searching.
 Groupmember:Pan Haiqing,Guo chenyang,chenjunhuang,zhouhuan